MADANA-IO/madana-apiclient-go/docs/JsonV1ListMeta.md

 NewJsonV1ListMetaWithDefaults instantiates a new JsonV1ListMeta object
 This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

-### GetRemainingItemCount

-`func (o *JsonV1ListMeta) GetRemainingItemCount() float32`

-GetRemainingItemCount returns the RemainingItemCount field if non-nil, zero value otherwise.

-### GetRemainingItemCountOk

-`func (o *JsonV1ListMeta) GetRemainingItemCountOk() (*float32, bool)`

-GetRemainingItemCountOk returns a tuple with the RemainingItemCount field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetRemainingItemCount

-`func (o *JsonV1ListMeta) SetRemainingItemCount(v float32)`

-SetRemainingItemCount sets RemainingItemCount field to given value.

-### HasRemainingItemCount

-`func (o *JsonV1ListMeta) HasRemainingItemCount() bool`

-HasRemainingItemCount returns a boolean if a field has been set.

 ### GetResourceVersion